UCINet0: A Machine Learning based Receiver for 5G NR PUCCH Format 0: RESULTS AND DISCUSSION

 We use model test accuracy as the main performance metric.
 We also show confusion matrices to indicate the distribution of model predictions.
-Wherever appropriate, we show comparisons of the model performance with the corresponding performance shown by the DFT algorithm.
+Wherever appropriate, we show comparisons of the model performance with the corresponding performance shown by the DFT-based correlation algorithm.

 Accuracy is simply the number of correct predictions in relation to total predictions.
 Though it is a useful high-level metric to gauge model performance, in cases where the classes in a dataset are unequally distributed or when, as is the case in this paper, there are more than 2 classes, accuracy alone as a metric for an NN classifier does not offer the full picture of model performance.
-It is helpful to know if the model classifies all classes equally well or if it is more "confused" by certain classes compared to others.
+It is helpful to know if the model classifies all classes equally well or if it is more ``confused" by certain classes compared to others.
 Hence, calculating a confusion matrix gives a better insight into any patterns that may exist in both correct and wrong classifications made by the model.
 In this paper, we show 3 types of confusion matrices: (1) A multi-label confusion matrix that shows how well each $\alpha$ is predicted; (2) A confusion matrix showing how well the model predicts the correct number of multiplexed UEs, and (3) A confusion matrix showing how each value of $\alpha$ (including the cases when no $\alpha$ is selected) is classified.
 We present this last metric in the form of a column chart for ease of visualization.
 These 3 types of confusion matrices provide a sense of interpretability of the inner workings of the NN model.

-\subsection{Accuracy and Loss}
+\subsection{ACCURACY AND LOSS}

 Figure~\ref{fig: acc_vs_epoch} shows the training and validation accuracy with respect to the training epochs.
 Figure~\ref{fig: loss_vs_epoch} shows the training and validation loss.
 Both curves follow the expected pattern for a well-fit model.
-The accuracy/loss gradually increases/decreases with epoch and eventually converges.
+The accuracy gradually increases and the loss steadily decreases with epoch and eventually converges.
 We also note that the validation accuracy and loss values are slightly better than the corresponding training values.
 One possible explanation for this could be the use of dropout.
 As stated above, a dropout with probability 0.5 drops neurons $50\%$ of the time during training.
 However, during validation and testing, the entire model is used, leading to a higher accuracy/lower loss.